FCedi/CS_Project/README.md

-# CS_Project-07.10

-This is a repository for the CS Project of Group 07.10

-Tis is the description of the Group number 07.10, we will focus on building a Real Estate Price Estimator

-Here is how it works...
-(add desctiption at the end.)

 # 🏡 Swiss Real Estate Price Estimator

+This the CS Project of Group 07.10

 This program provides you with a comparable rental price estimate for your apartment or house in **Geneva, Zürich, Lausanne, or St. Gallen**.